JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ### Create a shared module for cross-platform code

-> You can find the state of the project with the added shared module
+> You can find the sample project with the shared module already added
 > in the [shared_module](https://github.com/Kotlin/kmp-integration-sample/tree/shared_module) branch of the GitHub repository.
 >
 {style="tip"}